pointstablecoin/point/doc/init.md

                      /var/lib/merged/merged.pid (systemd)

-The configuration file, PID directory (if applicable) and data directory should all be owned by The Merge user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by The Point user and group.
 It is advised for security reasons to make the configuration file and data directory only readable by the POINT user and group.
 Access to merge-cli and other merged rpc clients can then be controlled by group membership.